EolnMsuk/SkipCord-2/README.md

 # SkipCord-2: Omegle Streaming Bot for Discord

 SkipCord-2 is a powerful Discord bot designed for streamers who use Omegle or similar platforms.
 It allows streamers to share their Omegle experience with others in a Discord voice channel, giving everyone the ability to control the stream using simple commands.
+If you're an Omegle streamer who wants to share your experience with friends or a community, SkipCord-2 makes it easy to manage the stream and keep everyone engaged.
+The bot's automated features ensure that the rules are followed, so you can focus on streaming.

 ## Stream Control & Browser Automation
 - **!skip**: